redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

     This tutorial explains how to install RedKite CMS into an existing project, in which the dependencies are managed by composer.

-    To start an RedKite CMS project from scratch, you should use the `RedKite CMS sandbox`_.
+    To start an RedKite CMS project from scratch, you are encouraged to use the `RedKite CMS sandbox`_.